Exoplanets in binary systems

 Select associated publications

-- Christian, S., Vanderburg, A., Becker, J., et al. (incl Rice, M.; in review, AJ) - Wide Binary Orbits are Preferentially Aligned with the Orbits of Small Planets, but Probably Not Hot Jupiters
+- Christian, S., Vanderburg, A., Becker, J., et al. (incl Rice, M.) 2025 AJ 169, 308 - Wide Binary Orbits are Preferentially Aligned with the Orbits of Small Planets, but Probably Not Hot Jupiters

 - Gerbig, K., Rice, M., Zanazzi, J.J., Christian, S., & Vanderburg, A. 2024 ApJ 972, 161 - Aligning Planet-Hosting Binaries via Dissipative Precession in Circumstellar Disks